FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/using-pynxtools-test-framework.md

 This test can also be configured:

 - You can pass a keyword argument `ignore_lines` to `check_reproducibility_of_nexus`. `ignore_lines` is expected to be a list of lines for which the comparison shall be skipped.
 Specifically, any line that starts with any of the strings in `ignore_lines` is ignored.
-- In adddition, you can disable the comparison for a given line for a NeXus concept in the `read_nexus` output using the `ignore_sections` keyword.
+- In addition, you can disable the comparison for a given line for a NeXus concept in the `read_nexus` output using the `ignore_sections` keyword.
 As an example, a typical section for a NeXus field in the output looks like this:

     ```
     DEBUG: